ec-europa/eiopa-styleguide/docs/04-documentation.md

 ## Step 7: Preview your changes and follow-up

-* When the pull request is open, our `HAL-Patch-INNO` bot will show you a preview of the ECL style guide with the updates provided by you.
+* When the pull request is open, our `HAL-Patch-INNO` bot will show you a preview of the EIOPA style guide with the updates provided by you.

 * You can review them and make further changes on the branch repeating steps 1-5.
 Once the changes are saved, the pull request is automatically updated, no